Advising for Visiting (Transient) Students

 - We recommend that you consider your home institution's policies on concurrent enrollment (which is when you take classes during one semester from two different institutions).
 This may impact Financial Aid, transfer credit, or student status at your home institution.

-- Once the advisor verifies your enrollment and your academic plans, she will enable your registration by issuing an electronic 'time ticket.'
+- Once the advisor verifies your enrollment and your academic plans, they will enable your registration by issuing an electronic 'time ticket.'
 You will then be directed to register online through Raiderlink.
 It may be helpful for you to follow the standard 12 Step Registration Process as detailed online at http://advising.ttu.edu/12steps.
 There are also some helpful videos available online at http://www.youtube.com/user/ttuadvising .